SpaceManiac/SpacemanDMM/src/dreamchecker/README.md

 help with finding situations where a signal or other important handling in the parent proc is being skipped.
 Child procs may set this setting to `0` instead to override the check.

+### Should use parent result

+Use `set SpacemanDMM_should_use_parent_result = 1` to enable a diagnostic on children of the proc it is set on which call `..()` but do not store the result to the `.` local var.
+This does not imply "Should call parent".
+Child procs may disable this.

 ### Should not override